jactiveresource/jactiveresource/README.md

     $ mvn compile

-To run the unit tests, you need to start up a rails application first:
+To run the unit tests, you need to start up a rails application first.
+If you use rvm, which is recommended, you might want to do something like:

+    $ rvm 1.9.2@jactiveresourci

     $ cd src/test/service-rails3
+    $ rake db:setup
     $ rails server

 Then in another session, you can run the tests: